NCATSTranslator/translator_extensions/README.md

 #### Status

 This extension's schema has been written, and registry files currently contain this extension.
+It is closely related to the [TRAPI standard](https://github.com/NCATSTranslator/ReasonerAPI).

 #### Description